axtk/react-store/README.md

 };
 ```

-In this example, the data chunk fetched in the `useEffect` hook is set to the store making it available to any component via the `useStore` hook.
+In this example, the data chunk fetched in the `useEffect` hook is set to the store making it available to any other component via the `useStore` hook, and this is essentially what the shared state is about.

-In fact, this example shows that an invocation of the `useStore` hook is enough to set up the shared state in a React app.
-All further enhancements are optional and they can be gradually added later to fulfil other needs.

 ## Pre-filled store